 Hubbards is a local family bakery.
-Usually, Gluten Free Cake is available (at least 1 type on week days and 2 to 3 at weekends) – Cakes are home-baked and made off-premises and staff use separate ‘gluten free’ serving equipment.
-They are stored on the top shelf of main cabinet, but near normal cakes, so there may be some risk of cross-contamination.
+Gluten free cake is often available (1 option on week days and 2 to 3 at weekends) – Cakes are home-baked and made off-premises and staff use separate ‘gluten free’ serving equipment.
+They are stored on the top shelf of the main cabinet, but near normal cakes, so there will be some risk of cross-contamination.

-The South Quay is a relatively new addition to Whitstable and the food scene.
+The South Quay Shed is a relatively new addition to Whitstable and the food scene.
 But it’s there to be explored.
-A gorgeously light ‘industrial’ old warehouse space, it has been converted into beautifully contemporary two-level indoor seating surrounded by small food, drink, arts and crafts shops.
-It’s perfect for browsing and chilling.
-And it has the most amazing views across the harbour from its seating upstairs… whatever the weather!
-Open all year round, well into the evening, it’s a perfect social spot to meet up with friends and grab a coffee.
-It even has a bar!
+It’s a gorgeously light ‘industrial’ warehouse space, which has been converted into a contemporary two-level indoor community seating area, surrounded by small food, drink, arts and crafts shops.
+It’s perfect for browsing and chilling and it has the most amazing views across the harbour from its seating upstairs… whatever the weather!
+Open all year round, well into the evening, it’s a perfect social spot to meet up with friends and grab a coffee (I recommend Hat Hats).
+It also has a bar!

 Located in the South Quay Shed, Whitstable Harbour.

 Rad Burger also sells the most amazing Rosemary Fries.
-Although they are not always gluten free due to the oil being cross-contaminated, it is always worth asking when you visit.
+Although they are not always gluten free.
+BUT… it is always worth asking when you visit.
 On the two occasions I have eaten there (both different days), the oil had just been changed and the fries were safe!
 I guess you never know unless you ask xx

 Located in the South Quay Shed, Whitstable Harbour.

-Sushi is pre-packaged and labelled for allergens.
-Poke bowls are safe and are served with (optional) Coeliac Safe shoyu sauce, pickled ginger, etc.
+The Sushi is pre-packaged and labelled for allergens.
+Poke bowls are safe and are served with (optional) Coeliac-safe shoyu sauce, pickled ginger, etc.

 Located just in front of the South Quay Shed, Whitstable Harbour

-An independent family-run takeaway hut selling lots of meaty treats.
+Pork & Co is a local, independent family-run takeaway hut selling lots of meaty treats.
 All the pork is hand-reared, free range and local.
 Although not everything is gluten free and there are no gluten free buns, there are still plenty of safe options, including the chips which are fried separately.
-I can confirm that the pulled pork is superb and beautifully seasoned.
+Having tried it, I can confirm that the pulled pork is superb and beautifully seasoned.

-If the weather’s bad, take your stash into the South Quay Shed and eat undercover!
+And if the weather’s bad, you can take your stash into the South Quay Shed and eat undercover!

 Next to the South Quay Shed – Whitstable Harbour